abdeladim-s/whatsapp-msgstore-viewer/README.md

 * Submit a pull request.

 * #### About different languages

-You might face an issue where the messages are being displayed in a wierd way (square characters).
+  - You might face an issue where the messages are being displayed in a wierd way (square characters).
   This is probably a font issue.
 To fix that, search for a font that supports your language, and on the login screen, go to `advanced settings` and provide the path to your font.
+  - For RTL languages, please see [RTL Support #8](https://github.com/abdeladim-s/whatsapp-msgstore-viewer/discussions/8)

 # Contributing
 If you find a bug, have a suggestion or feedback, please open an issue for discussion.